Margiris/CIDM-Challenge-2020/README.md

 Put everything from `/pi/` folder on the `boot` partition of a fresh _Raspberry Pi OS_ install.
 It will self-install on the next boot.

-Non-fresh install might still work, but remember that the install script disables quite a few things, e.g. audio, 3D video driver, status LED, etc.
+> Non-fresh install might still work, but remember that the install script disables quite a few things, e.g. audio, 3D video driver, status LED, etc.

----

-Device automatically connects to a wireless network that is defined in `pi/wpa_supplicant.conf`.
+After installation the device will automatically connect to a wireless network that is defined in `pi/wpa_supplicant.conf`.
 Edit the file according to your network, or create a wireless network based on current configuration file.